Wang Guangmei: First lady

-Wang Guangmei became once widely known in China as its beautiful, articulate, sophisticated first lady.
-Wang joined the Communist Party and became Liu Shaoqi's personal secretary.
+Wang Guangmei became once widely known in China as its first lady.
+Wang joined the Communist Party and became Liu Shaoqi's secretary.
 After Liu became PRC president in 1959, Wang accompanied him on state visits to Afghanistan, Pakistan, Burma, and Indonesia.

 Their twenty-year marriage produced one son and three daughters; Liu Shaoqi already had five children from previous marriages.
 Wang was transferred to the General Office of the Central Committee and worked as her husband's private secretary for nearly twenty years, until she was imprisoned in 1967 at the start of the Cultural Revolution.
 Wang Guangmei was also elected to the executive committee of the All-China Women's Federation in 1957.

+Along with Liu Shaoqi, Wang led the Socialist Education Movement beginning in 1963.
 In 1963, she joined a work team investigating corruption in the countryside, a mounting problem after the Great Leap Forward, Mao's catastrophic development programme of 1958–61, which led to widespread famine.
-In 1963, she secretly visited Funing County and summarized the Taoyuan Experience(Peach Garden Experience).
-Along with Liu Shaoqi, Wang led the Socialist Education Movement beginning in 1963.
+She secretly visited Funing County and summarized the Taoyuan Experience (Peach Garden Experience).
+Her report on the Taoyuan Experience deemed the prevalence of "superstitious activities" as highly problematic, and contended that they were a sign that practitioners were attempting to obtain political power.
+This became an influential view on superstition in the Socialist Education Movement.